ygorcosta/wedeploy.com/node/electric/src/pages/docs/data/getting-data/index.md

 ## Sorting and Filtering

-When you request to get a collection, all the documents inside that collection will be sent to you ordered by their ID.
+When you request to get a collection, all the documents inside that collection will be sent to you ordered by the date they were created (`createdAt`).
 So what if you want to filter or sort your results?

 **Sorting**